-There are currently six CSW sites in the CSW Network:
+There are currently three CSW sites in the CSW Network:

 View Community Science Workshop Network in a larger map